FluxML/Flux.jl/docs/src/tutorials/logistic_regression.md

 )
 ```

 A [`Dense(4 => 3)`](@ref Dense) layer denotes a layer with four inputs (four features in every data point) and three outputs (three classes or labels).
-This layer is the same as the mathematical model defined by us above!
-Under the hood, `Flux` too calculates the output using the same expression!
-But, we don't have to initialize the parameters ourselves this time, instead `Flux` does it for us.
+This layer is the same as the mathematical model defined by us above.
+Under the hood, Flux too calculates the output using the same expression, but we don't have to initialize the parameters ourselves this time, instead Flux does it for us.

-The `softmax` function provided by `NNLib.jl` is re-exported by `Flux`, which has been used here.
-Lastly, `Flux` provides users with a `Chain` struct which makes stacking layers seamless!
+The `softmax` function provided by NNLib.jl is re-exported by Flux, which has been used here.
+Lastly, Flux provides users with a `Chain` struct which makes stacking layers seamless.

 A model's weights and biases can be accessed as follows -